Pethidine: Society and culture

 In the 1987 Malayalam movie, Amrutham Gamaya, Mohanlal's character, Dr. P.K.
-Haridas injects pethidine in himself and gets addicted to it.
+Haridas self-injects pethidine and gets addicted to it.

 A doctor in the TV show Call the Midwife becomes addicted to pethidine.

-In William Gibson's book Neuromancer, one of the characters say '"A mixture of cocaine and meperidine, yes."
+In William Gibson's book Neuromancer, one of the characters says '"A mixture of cocaine and meperidine, yes."
 The Armenian went back to the conversation he was having with the Sanyo.
 "Demerol, they used to call that," said the Finn.'

 South Carolina-based modern rock group Crossfade mentions Demerol in the lyrics of their 2004 song, "Dead Skin".

+In Korean drama Punch, main character Park Jung-hwan is illegally given Demerol by his doctor in exchange for legal counseling.

 In the episode "The Fight" of the TV show Parks and Recreation, some characters become intoxicated on a mixed drink called Snake Juice.
 The character Ann (Rashida Jones), who is a nurse, asks, "What the hell is in Snake Juice?
 Demerol?"

 In David Foster Wallace's book Infinite Jest, one of the main characters, Don Gately, is a Demerol addict in recovery.

+Demerol was mentioned in the 1988 film starring Sean Penn Colors by a sargeant walking past a group of cops right after a meeting about gang violence and he says comically, "what I need is a shot of Demerol and some clean sheets".

+Demerol is mentioned in a 1990 version of the song "Pennyroyal Tea" by Nirvana.
+It is implied the painkiller is being used to combat pain caused by “bad posture”.
+However, this line was not included in the final 1993 version recorded on the In Utero album.